open-source-tabletop/squadrons/fractured-skies.md

 | :------------------------ | :-: | :-: | :-: | :-: | :-: | :-: | :-------------------- |
 | Strike Fighter            |  3  |  6" |  3+ |  3+ |  4  |  4  |                       |

-- You may include any number of Strike Fightera in your Squadron.
+- You may include any number of Strike Fighters in your squadron.
 - A Strike Fighter is armed with a Heavy Machine Gun and may add either Rockets or Plasma Cannons.
 - A Strike Fighter may take the Countermeasures or Targeting System upgrade.